hadoop-sandbox/hadoop-sandbox/README.md

 ## Deployment settings

-These configuration variables can be customized via a `.env` file:
+These configuration variables can be customized via an `.env` file:

 | Variable name            | Default value                                                  | Description                                          |
 |--------------------------|----------------------------------------------------------------|------------------------------------------------------|